quantum93/react-tutorial/README.md

   'Hello, world!'
 );

-and React.createElement creates object like this:
+and React.createElement creates object like this: // Note: this structure is simplified

 const element = {
   type: 'h1',